 While fixing this problem can be a bit of a process, there are ways you can try to prevent it from happening in the first place.

 - Check the refrigerant line for any frost.
-If there is frost on the refrigerant line, turn off your thermostat and call a repair specialist to take a look at it.
+If there is frost on the refrigerant line, turn off your thermostat and call a repair specialist to look at it.

 - Check the air filter and make sure it is clean.
 If you see any dust or debris, replace the air filter with a new one.